nopnop2002/ORB_SLAM2/README.md

   ```

 ### Running Monocular Node
-For a monocular, input from topic `/camera/image_raw` and run node ORB_SLAM2/Mono.
+For a monocular, input from topic `/camera/image_raw`.
+Run node ORB_SLAM2/Mono.
 You will need to provide the vocabulary file and a settings file.
 See the monocular examples above.

   ```
   rosrun ORB_SLAM2 Mono PATH_TO_VOCABULARY PATH_TO_SETTINGS_FILE